Best Leg Curl Machine Reviewed

 The elliptical cams on the SLC400G provide variable resistance, ensuring a nice fluid movement.
 The foot pads are fully adjustable using a simple pop-pin arrangement.
 Extra thick bench and roller padding and a stylish powder coated finish add to the appeal of this unit.

-The leg curl machine weighs over 300 pounds, so you will need help getting it inside and setting it up.
+The machine weighs over 300 pounds, so you will need help getting it inside and setting it up.
 It is on the pricey side, but the investment may be worth it to own such a durable leg curl machine.

 6. Body Solid LVLC Leverage